venkateshlc07/payroll-processing-system/README.md

 ## **Features:**

-1.Store employee records from a CSV file
+* Store employee records from a CSV file

-2.Retrieve employee count
+* Retrieve employee count

-3.Find employees by event type (onboarding, salary, bonus, etc.)
+* Find employees by event type (onboarding, salary, bonus, etc.)

-4.Calculate total salaries by month or year
+* Calculate total salaries by month or year.

-5.Generate financial reports based on employee salary history
+* Generate financial reports based on employee salary history.

-6.Handle payroll events like salary, bonus, reimbursement, and exit
+* Handle payroll events like salary, bonus, reimbursement, and exit.

-7.No external database used (in-memory storage)
+* No external database used (in-memory storage).

 **Prerequisites:**

 Java 8 or later
 Maven (optional for building)